xibosignage/xibo-manual/source/en/install_cms.md

 ## Installation
 Docker Compose is used to install [[PRODUCTNAME]] on an environment with Docker installed.
 Before continuing please ensure you have Docker installed.
-Guideance on which version of Docker to use, and how to install it can be found in our [Docker Installation Guide](install_docker.html).
+Guidance on which version of Docker to use, and how to install it can be found in our [Docker Installation Guide](install_docker.html).

 ### Download and extract the [[PRODUCTNAME]] Docker archive